karaokemugen/karaokemugen-server/README.md

 yarn start
 ```

-This link should works now : http://localhost:1350/base
+This link should work now : http://localhost:1350/base